 I don’t know who painted them, maybe Amy did.
 I want those paintings in the worst way…

 This woman looks a little cranky, but I like her anyway…

 I’ve got more pictures to share tomorrow.

-For those of you who know that Jeff and Celia (son and DIL) live in NYC, I should tell you that they are fine.
-They live on the upper west side in Manhattan and they never lost power.
+For those of you who know that Jeff, my son, lives in NYC, I should tell you that he is fine.
+He lives on the upper west side in Manhattan and they never lost power.
 Their building swayed some.
-I am very thankful that they are safe and sound.
-They have many friends who are not nearly so lucky.
+I am very thankful that he is safe and sound.
+He has many friends who are not nearly so lucky.

 I know we all are sending prayers and good thoughts to those who are living through this nightmare.
 It feels wrong somehow that today was an amazingly beautiful day in north Texas.
 That said, I think it makes sense to be aware of the fact that life goes on.
 That bad things happen.
 And to be thankful when they don’t happen to you.
 Because eventually, something bad will happen to each of us – and life will go on.